dgupta0/quiz-app/README.md

 # quiz-app
 I completed Scrimba's Module 11 Solo Project using HTML, CSS, Javascript and React.
-I programmed an a quiz app and used questions data from open trivia database API.
+I programmed a quiz app and fetched questions data from open trivia database API.
 Then I used react framework; hooks and libraries to write the app features.

 ### Following were the design specs-